ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Deactivate
 ~~~~~~~~~~

-You could deactivate a virtual environment with:
+You could deactivate a virtual environment with the command for your OS:

 .. code-block:: text